 Make these DIY Thanksgiving Turkey Cupcakes for the kids this year!
-Place them on the children’s table or add them to the dessert table for a fun and festive treat.
+Place them on your Thanksgiving kids table or add them to the dessert table for a fun and festive treat.
 Get the instructions here.

 Add a special treat for the children at Thanksgiving with these diy turkey cupcakes.

 I haven’t had the pleasure of hosting Thanksgiving for young children in quite a while.
 But when we used to host our Friendsgiving celebration I made these diy Thanksgiving turkey cupcakes for the kids.

 One year I made them to place at each child’s place setting.
 The children were pretty young at the time.
 And as much as they liked them then, I think they appreciated them even more at around the ages of 11 or 12!